giantswarm/docs/src/content/advanced/gitops/environments/index.md

 resources:
   - ../../../../../../../../bases/clusters/capa/v0.21.0/
 ```
-In this case we are setting the version of the base that we are using.
+In this case, we are setting the version of the base that we are using.
 See how to create versioned bases in the ["How to create bases" article](/advanced/gitops/bases/).

 Now, we are creating a configuration file `cluster_config.yaml` with the values we are changing from the cluster base for production.
-We can configure a complete different value set, even override new configurations from default.
+We can configure a completely different value set, even override new configurations from default.

 ```yaml
 controlPlane: